Anisha7/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

+George met the Unicorn King at the end of the stone path.
+He was sitting on a giant fern chair.
-George met the Unicorn King who granted him magic powers.
+He was happy with George and granted him magic powers.
-The end.
+The magical George found his way back using magic.

 ## Cast